AtHomeTHOpenROSandSmartRobotCompetition/Bangkok2026/README.md

 ## Area map
 ![area-map](./images/area-map.png)
-> All furnitures might not be in these position.
-But the room name is the same.
+> All of the furniture might not be in these positions, but the room names remain the same.